 Sri Lanka Souvenirs come in all price ranges to suit all kinds of budgets.
-Plan shopping them in Sri Lanka during your visit.
+Plan shopping for them in Sri Lanka during your visit.

 Gems & Jewelry

 Let me begin with the most attractive one & potentially the most expensive one.
 Sri Lanka is home to many gemstone mines, specially moonstone mines.
-I visited one moonstone mine and it was fascinating to see the gems being mined, sorted, cut, polished and fitted into metal to make lovely jewelry.
+I visited one moonstone mine and it was fascinating to see the gems being mined, sorted, cut, polished, and fitted into the metal to make lovely jewelry.
 There was no way I could have come back without picking up some moonstones from there.

 You can buy gems anywhere in Sri Lanka.
 Most tourist areas like Unawatuna and Kandy are full of big and small gem stores.
 There are many museums where they showcase the mining process through a film and give you basic information about gems.
 You are then spoilt for choices to choose from.

 Bargain hard even at high-end showrooms.